tagohd/mono/Characters/All Characters.md

 ## [[Bering Strait Grigori]]
 - Helps James run the [[Plata]] Mine Museum
+- He's a bear, in *both* senses of the word

 ## [[Steve the Royalty-Free Skeleton]]
 - just a normal skeleton. nothing to see here.